 Percent Error Calculator

 This percent error calculator finds the relative error between the true value and the observed value found in a measurement.
 Thanks to this tool, you will be able to quickly assess whether your measurement was accurate.
-Read on to learn how to calculate the percent error, or take a look at the percentage calculator to get a better grasp of the concept of percents.
+Read on to learn how to calculate percent error and discover the percent error formula.
+You could also take a look at the percentage calculator to get a better grasp of the concept of percents.

 What is the percent error?

 Sometimes, we try to estimate the value of a particular quantity by making repeated measurements.
 For example, we can try to find out what is the gravitational acceleration by measuring the time of free fall from a specific height.

 The measured acceleration will probably deviate a bit from the actual acceleration of 9.80665 m/s².
 To check what is the relative - or percent - error, you need to know two values: the real value and observed (measured) one.

 Percent error formula